Rothschild faces showdown at Bumi shareholder vote

-LONDON/JAKARTA, Feb 21 (Reuters) - Shareholders of coal miner Bumi Plc will vote on co-founder Nat Rothschild’s overhaul plan and a bid to oust the current board on Thursday, in a public showdown between the financier and his one-time partners.
+LONDON/JAKARTA (Reuters) - Shareholders of coal miner Bumi Plc BUMIP.L will vote on co-founder Nat Rothschild’s overhaul plan and a bid to oust the current board on Thursday, in a public showdown between the financier and his one-time partners.

 The outcome of the vote, which will decide the short-term future of one of the world’s largest exporters of thermal coal, hangs in the balance after a last-minute stake sale by a major Indonesian investor earlier this week.